Fernando Soler

-Fernando Soler (born Fernando Díaz Pavia; 24 May 1896 – 25 October 1979) was a Mexican actor, director, screenwriter, and producer.
+Fernando Díaz Pavia (24 May 1896 – 25 October 1979), better known by the stage name Fernando Soler, was a Mexican actor, director, screenwriter, and producer.
 He was considered one of the most important figures of the Golden Age of Mexican cinema.
 In his career spanning over sixty years, Soler appeared as an actor in more than one hundred motion pictures.

 Early life

 Fernando Soler was born in Saltillo, Coahuila as Fernando Díaz Pavía on 24 May 1896 to Domingo Díaz García and Irene Pavía Soler.
 He was the elder brother of Andrés Soler, Domingo Soler, Julián Soler, and Mercedes Soler.
 His family is known as the Soler Dynasty.

 He was the uncle of the deceased actors Alejandro Ciangherotti and Fernando Luján.